 Down Crown Valley Parkway, starting at Nueva Vista Drive and ending at Crown Valley Community Park, 29751 Crown Valley Parkway.
 The Festival of Lights gathers at the park after.

-The parade rolls at 10:00 AM.
-Street closures begin at 5:00 AM along Crown Valley Parkway between Moulton and Niguel Road.
+The parade rolls in the morning.
+Street closures begin before dawn along Crown Valley Parkway between Moulton and Niguel Road – check the official page for this year’s times.

 Free shuttle service runs from the Chet Holifield Federal Building, with shuttle pickup at the Alicia Parkway entrance.
-The shuttle starts at 8:00 AM and runs through 1:00 PM.
+The shuttle runs through the morning of the parade.
 Parking along Crown Valley itself is closed.

 Yes — Santa makes an appearance as part of the parade itself and at the Festival of Lights gathering at Crown Valley Community Park after the parade ends.